phn/pytpm/doc/conversions.rst

 completion extract the 6-vector for the output coordinates from the appropriate position in the array of 6-vectors.

-Also, the result from each intermediate step indicated by the look up table is also stored in appropriate locations in the array of 6-vectors.
+In addition, the result from each intermediate step indicated by the look up table is stored in appropriate locations in the array of 6-vectors.

 All these steps can be performed in PyTPM.

-The following code takes the FK5 equinox and epoch J2000.0 coordinates of M100 through all coordinate systems defined in TPM.
+The following code takes the FK5 J2000.0 equinox and epoch coordinates of M100 through all coordinate systems defined in TPM.
 C code using the TPM library and Python code, for the equivalent conversion, using the PyTPM library are both show.
 The code is also available in